karlgrz/karlgrz.com/site/content/post/2024-02-07-my-favorite-records-of-2023.markdown

 ![](/images/2024-02-07-my-favorite-records-of-2023/Liturgy.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_ksM7Pjuk4TlGXQ3an-De3KGS6_3IXgxsE) | [Spotify](https://open.spotify.com/album/28gL6vjKVFaO7UG0ImRzkY?si=f52690a38d954eea)

 This is probably my new favorite Liturgy record.
 The glitch beats are at a frenzied high and I am here for it.
 This feels like a great followup to Origin of the Alimonies.
 They seem to really lean hard into the electronic elements, it really adds a lot to the arrangements and the flow of the record.
 Outstanding vocal performance again.
 The title track is just breathtaking.
-In another year this is my top of the year (well, the same can be said for anything here, I suppose.)
+If this came out in a different year it would likely be my top of the year (well, the same can be said for anything here, I suppose.)

 ## 11.)
 Cattle Decapitation - Terrasite
 ![](/images/2024-02-07-my-favorite-records-of-2023/CattleDecapitation.jpg)